 We‘ll look at some examples of how artificial intelligence is being applied to help optimize the production process and how businesses are using AI to improve quality control procedures.

 After several decades of development, today’s robots and AI systems are the leaders of the Industry 4.0 concept.

-They run home-based businesses, manage home appliances, connect with smartphones, provide information at stations, airports, and tourist zones, used as a part of traffic monitoring systems capable of marking almost all kinds of vehicles, they deliver packages.
-They are almost completely autonomous.
+They run home-based businesses, manage home appliances, connect with smartphones, provide information at stations, airports, and tourist zones, used as a part of traffic monitoring systems marking almost all kinds of vehicles, and they are capable to deliver packages.

 Understandably, this is causing some concern among the human population and it is estimated that tens of millions of jobs will be lost due to automation implementation in manufacturing processes.

-Considering that robots and AI systems significantly save financial resources and work faster and more efficiently than humans, we can say that the “right to work” might could be jeopardized.
+Considering that robots and AI systems significantly save financial resources and work faster and more efficiently than humans, we can say that the “right to work” for humans might could be jeopardized.

-When we add experience learning, which is enhanced by constant repetition of tasks and performance measurement (machine learning), then we get an almost autonomous system.
+When we add experience learning, which is enhanced by the constant repetition of tasks and performance measurement (machine learning), then we get an almost autonomous system.

 This is something that is increasingly being deployed in robotics and in the automotive industry, in the manufacturing process itself, but also in HR departments, wine production, pharmaceutical industry and various services sectors.

-Wine will, as it seems, in the future be made by AI systems.
-Australian company Ailytic has developed an AI-powered system that will helps large wine companies to optimize their production process.
+Wine, as it seems, in the future will be made by AI systems.
+Australian company, Ailytic, has developed an AI-powered system that will help large wine companies to optimize their production process.